royaltm/node-murmurhash-native/README.md

 hash.on('data', digest => console.log(digest) );
 ```

+The dual-api with streaming is a javascript wrapper over the native module.
-The native incremental module is also available at `murmurhash-native/incremental`.
+The native incremental module is directly available at `murmurhash-native/incremental`.

 See [hasher.cc](src/incremental/hasher.cc) for full api description
-(and some really crazy templating is going on there...).
+(and there's some crazy templating going on there...).

 ### Serializable state